JoohyeonL22/hidden-networks_pruning_rate-change/README.md

 arxiv link: https://arxiv.org/abs/1911.13299

 --------------------------------------------------------------------------------------------
-This project is based on What's hidden in a randomly weighted neural network?
+This project is based on 'What's hidden in a randomly weighted neural network?'

 In What's hidden in a randomly weighted neural network?, There is pruning on conv, FC layer There will be remained top-k% score edge and pruned other edges.